xiaoxiae/Education-Scripts/README.md

 ##### `open notes <course>`
 Open the `notes.<note app extension>` file in the given course's directory in the note app specified in the configuration.

+##### `open online <course>`
+Open the course's online link in the file browser specified in the configuration.
+Meant to be a Zoom (or Zoom-like service) link, which will likely differ from the course's website.

 #### `initialize <CSV file>`
 Initializes a new school year in the current directory from a CSV in the format from my university's information system (SIS).
 For fellow students of MFF UK: `SIS -> Rozvrh NG -> Zobrazit všechny předměty -> CSV`.